Clinical & Coaching Supervision

 -

-To support the supervisee and ensure they are sufficiently resourced to managing coaching work within their capacity.
+To support the supervisees and ensure they are sufficiently resourced to manage coaching work within their capacity.

 -